BioinfoMachineLearning/PSBench/README.md

 @inproceedings{neupane2025psbench,
-  title     = {PSBench: a Large-Scale Benchmark for Estimating the Accuracy of Protein Complex Structural Models}, author    = {Neupane, Pawan and Liu, Jian and Cheng, Jianlin}, booktitle = {Advances in Neural Information Processing Systems}, year      = {2025}, note      = {to appear}
+  title     = {PSBench: a Large-Scale Benchmark for Estimating the Accuracy of Protein Complex Structural Models}, author    = {Neupane, Pawan and Liu, Jian and Cheng, Jianlin}, booktitle = {The Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS)}, year      = {2025}, note      = {to appear}
 }